 Our SENCO oversees all the support that is offered to children requiring additional help across the school.

 There may be an LSA (Learning Support Assistant) working with your child, either individually or as part of a small group.
 Different LSAs may work with your child throughout the day, depending on which intervention they are doing.
+LSA time is carefully timetabled and states the support to be given to individuals and groups of children.

 How will I know my child is doing the right sort of work?